Fernando Pessoa: Philosophical essays

-Such pantheist transcendentalism is used by Pessoa to define the project that "encompasses and exceeds all systems"; to characterize the new poetry of Saudosismo where the "typical contradiction of this system" occurs; to inquire of the particular social and political results of its adoption as the leading cultural paradigm; and, at last, he hints that metaphysics and religiosity strive "to find in everything a beyond".
+Such pantheist transcendentalism is used by Pessoa to define the project that "encompasses and exceeds all systems"; to characterise the new poetry of Saudosismo where the "typical contradiction of this system" occurs; to inquire of the particular social and political results of its adoption as the leading cultural paradigm; and, at last, he hints that metaphysics and religiosity strive "to find in everything a beyond".

 Cultural references

 Poetry by Fernando Pessoa appears in several films.
 For example, a quote from "Autopsychography" opens the Korean film The Cage (2017) by director Lior Shamriz.
 The 1982 film Five and the Skin was based on Pessoa's The Book of Disquiet.

 The choral work "The Tower Bell in My Village" by Veljo Tormis (1978) is based on Pessoa's poetry.

 The novel Requiem: A Hallucination by Antonio Tabucchi (1991) features the ghost of an unnamed Portuguese writer widely understood to be Pessoa.

 The 2008 film The Night Fernando Pessoa Met Constantine Cavafy, directed by Stelios Haralambopoulos, depicts a meeting between Constantine P. Cavafy and Pessoa aboard a transatlantic ship.

 The 2024 film Cartas Telepáticas (Telepathic Letters), directed by Edgar Pêra, explores affinities between Pessoa and H. P. Lovecraft and uses AI to generate fictional correspondence drawing on their writings.

 Nicolas Barral's 2024 comic book The Disquiet of Senhor Pessoa follows Pessoa's last days from the viewpoint of a journalist tasked with preparing his obituary in advance.

 The Australian band Augie March set Pessoa's 1918 poem "This" to music on the track "This" from their album Malagrotta (2024).

+The immersive theater production A Morto do Corvo (The Death of the Raven) was centered around a fictional story involving Pessoa and Edgar Allen Poe.
+It ran seasonally at the former Estrela Military Hospital in Lisbon from January 2023 until its final show on 29 March 2026.